 Svante Arrhenius was a Swedish physicist and chemist whose name should be recognisable to anyone who has studied physical chemistry due to his ever relevant Arrhenius equation which describes how a value called the rate constant changes with activation energy and temperature.
 Apart from physical chemistry he worked on geology and the origin of the ice ages.
 As part of this study, in 1896, he wrote a paper in which he calculated that the effect of halving the carbon dioxide in the atmosphere would decrease the temperature of Europe by about 4 °C. This was the first prediction linking carbon dioxide to temperature changes ever made and still provides solid evidence for the premise.

-Thank you to Natalie Wolchova for the science article which as I said I’ve said I’ve been a bit harsh to to make the point and thank you to Robert Brady and Ross Anderson for the scientific paper.
+Thank you to Natalie Wolchova for the science article which, as I’ve said, I’ve been a bit harsh to to make the point and thank you to Robert Brady and Ross Anderson for the scientific paper.
 Until tomorrow, goodnight.

-I would hope that every body reading would at least have some idea of what a solar flare is.
-When eruption on the Sun are great enough it is possible for a coronal mass ejection to occur.
-This massive release of plasma (weighing up to 100,000,000,000 kg, and considering it’s gas that’s an incredible volume) and magnetic flux which speed away from the Sun at about 1500 km s−1.
+I would hope that everybody reading would at least have some idea of what a solar flare is.
+When eruptions on the surface of the Sun are great enough it is possible for a coronal mass ejection to occur.
+This massive release of plasma (weighing up to 100,000,000,000 kg, and considering it’s gas that’s an incredible volume) and magnetic flux speed away from the Sun at about 1500 km s−1.
 They can be considered as one of the driving forces for space weather and are also important for understanding the Sun’s magnetic field in the corona.
 Now at the surface of the Sun, where the magnetic fields permeate, they end up bending back and reconnecting at constantly shifting points.
 This massive three dimensional structure is known as the magnetic flux ropes.